Mazda MX-5 convertible (2015 - ) review

 How much will it cost me?

 Mazda knows that a big part of the appeal of the MX-5 is how accessible it is to everyone, and much of that is down to its affordability, with the entry-level version priced to undercut all its drop-top rivals by several thousand pounds.
-Thanks to the new Skyactiv petrol engines, and the 100kg of weight that has been shed compared with the old car, the MX-5 is a lot cleaner than it used to be, with CO2 emissions of 139g/km for the 1.5-litre model, and an official 47.1mpg on the combined cycle.
+CO2 emissions are 139g/km for the 1.5-litre model, and an official 47.1mpg on the combined cycle.
 This figure rises to 161g/km and drops to 40.9mpg for the 2.0-litre, and both are bettered by hot hatches with small turbo engines, but in the real world expect the MX-5 to be cheaper, with less wear on tyres and brakes thanks to its low weight.

 How reliable is it?

 Mazda – and especially the MX-5 – have a well-earned reputation for mechanical reliability, with important stuff like the engine and gearbox both likely to stand up to even the toughest abuse.
-This is backed up by the brand’s ranking with Warranty Direct, where it currently stands high up among the top ten manuacturers.
+This is backed up by the brand’s ranking with Warranty Direct, where it currently stands high up among the top ten manufacturers, and it's a similar story in JD Power's Vehicle Dependability Survey.
 Owners on our website also expressed their satisfaction with the MX-5’s staying power.
 Most report few, if any, niggles with their cars and, when repairs are carried out, everything is really cheap to fix.
-The latest MX-5 features more on-board technology than ever before, but hopefully this added complexity won’t compromise its enviable reputation as one of the toughest roadsters around, even if it’s a little too early to tell at this stage whether that’s going to be the case or not.

 How safe is it?